Araullo University

 PHINMA - Araullo University (Pamantasang Araullo), also referred to by its acronym "AU " or simply "Araullo", is a private, non-sectarian secondary and higher education institution in Cabanatuan, Nueva Ecija, Philippines.
 It was established in 1950.
 The university offers a wide range of secondary, undergraduate and graduate programs in its three campuses.

 With its acquisition of the University in 2004, Philippine conglomerate PHINMA established the PHINMA Education Network.
 Together with Cagayan de Oro College (Cagayan de Oro), University of Iloilo (Iloilo City), the University of Pangasinan (Dagupan), Southwestern University (Cebu City), Saint Jude College (Manila) and Republican College (Quezon City), Araullo University forms part of a more than 74,000-strong student community.

-Due to its reputation as a leading higher educational institution in the local community, PHINMA AU has been named as one of the four 'Knowledge Eagle Universities of Nueva Ecija'.
+Due to its reputation as a leading higher educational institution in the local community, PHINMA AU has been named as "The Largest Private University in Nueva Ecija" as of 2025 and dubbed as one of the four 'Knowledge Eagle Universities of Nueva Ecija'.

 PHINMA Education is Southeast Asia's largest private education network, focused on making quality education accessible to underserved communities in the Philippines and Indonesia.
 Through a network of 10 educational institutions across 15 campuses, the organization aims to provide pathways out of poverty for low-income families.